WordPress Playground-inspired model¶

 - Conceptually: it is the reference architecture for browser-native PHP application bootstrapping.

-- Practically: it informs how this repository handles runtime setup, persistent state, blueprints, and contributor workflows.
+- Practically: it provides the PHP WASM runtime, and informs how this repository handles runtime setup, ephemeral state, blueprints, and contributor workflows.

 How the project uses the Playground model¶